Cookies on the Healthspan site

 Smoking causes your body to make less oestrogen, which protects the bones.
 Too much alcohol can damage your bones.

 If you are lactose intolerant, or have difficulty digesting milk, you may not be getting enough calcium in your diet.
-Although most dairy products may be intolerable for you, some yogurt and hard cheeses might be digestible.
+Although most dairy products may be intolerable for you, some yoghurt and hard cheeses might be digestible.
 There are lactose-free dairy products you can buy, and you can eat lactose-free foods high in calcium, such as leafy green vegetables, salmon, and broccoli.